Martin Guerre: Trial in Rieux

-In the meantime, Pierre Guerre had been asking around and believed he had uncovered the identity of the impostor: Arnaud du Tilh, nicknamed "Pansette", a man with a poor reputation from the nearby village of Tilh, in the region of Sajas.
+In the meantime, Pierre Guerre had been asking around and believed he had uncovered the identity of the impostor: Arnaud du Tilh, nicknamed "Pansette" ('big belly'), a man with a poor reputation from the village of Tilh, about 68 km to the north.
 Pierre initiated a new case against the man by falsely claiming to act in Bertrande's name (only the wronged wife could bring the suit).
 He and his wife, Bertrande's mother, pressured Bertrande to support the charge, to which she eventually agreed.

 In 1560, the case was tried in Rieux.
 Bertrande testified that at first she had honestly believed the man to be her husband, but that she had since realised that he was an impostor.
 Both Bertrande and the accused independently related an identical story about their intimate life from before 1548.

 The man claiming to be Martin then challenged her: if she would swear that he was not her husband, he would gladly agree to be executed - Bertrande remained silent.
 After hearing from more than 150 witnesses, with many testifying they recognized Martin Guerre (including his four sisters), many others testifying to Arnaud du Tilh's identity, and others refusing to take a side, the accused was convicted and sentenced to death by beheading.